bozsahin/cogs517-philosophy-of-cogsci/README.md

 GRADING:

-30% Brief Essays (5)
+5% Brief Essay

+20% Term essay (end of term)

 30% Presentation of material AND its related material, level of involvement in discussions online and offline.

-40% Weekly quiz (total of 12 quizzes, max.
-10 count toward grade.
+45% Weekly quiz (max.
+10 of quizzes count toward grade.
 Quiz topics are usually topics discussed in current topics, or the one before or after, or from the reading assignment of the week.)